• Skip to primary navigation

 In its early days, a virtual private network was exclusively used by corporations primarily for remote working purposes.

-Although VPNs have their roots in the corporate world, they are quickly becoming popular among personal users.
-As hacking and identity theft become more and more common, the usage of encryption software has risen.
+Although this security feature hasits roots in the corporate world, it has now become more popular among personal users.
+As hacking and identity theft become common, the usage of encryption software has risen.

 Are VPNs Legal to Use?

-A VPN can be used for privacy and security, but it can also be used to hide illegal activity.
+A virtual private network can be used for privacy and security, but it can also be used to hide illegal activity.
 Understanding this is key to answering this question of legality.

 A VPN itself is not illegal…but it is often used for illegal activity.